lbacigal/startup/notes.md

 # 2/22/24
 * I got this on my startup assignment "Looks good, but can't be graded until you complete all the Prerequisites of the assignment".
 I'm pretty sure it's because you can't see my Github link on the first page.
 I had the view height set high enough so you had to scroll down.
 Idk if that was the actual prerequisite I didn't meet, but we'll see.

+### Startup CSS Prerequisites
+* Simon CSS was deployed to my VSCode in a separate folder when I started working on the Startup CSS
+* Here is the TLDR of what I modified and added with this deliverable
+    *